jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 ## Verify V2 Early Access Pricing

-We bill for each channel used and currently do not bill for successful conversions.
+We bill for each channel used and currently do not bill for successfully converted requests.
 Specific to WhatsApp, billing is per WhatsApp message (business initiated pricing) plus the passthrough.

 **For example, in the USA when ``channel=whatsapp`` then expected bill is $0.0147 WhatsApp fee + $0.0122 passthrough fee for a total of $0.0269.**